 Modern wigs & hair pieces

-The pieces are not intended to actually replace the hair in such a way that it is indistinguishable from the woman's original hair, it mostly only refers to hair as a head cover.
-Sometimes tassels are placed onto the head, referring to braids of a woman.
-Most of the time, into these wigs or hairpieces, silver beads or coins are threaded.
+In the West Asian and North African region, hairpieces or wigs made of leather, rope, synthetic fiber, animal or human hair are worn as a substitute or an addition to a woman's hairstyle.
+On the images here, some of these contemporary haircovers or wigs are shown.
+The pieces are not intended to actually replace the hair in such a way that it is indistinguishable from the woman's original hair, it mostly only refers to hair as a headcover.
+Sometimes, tassels are placed onto the hair, referring to the braids of a woman.
+Often, to these wigs or hairpieces, silver beads or coins are attached as well.

 The top right image on this page, shows a leather wig or shabka headdresses from Oman (late C19 AD) in which silver beads and coins are threaded.
 On the top left you see a headcover made of synthetic fiber, decorated with beaded fringes worn by the Ababda nomads of the Egyptian Eastern Desert.
 The woman in the image with the child is wearing a similar hairstyle decorated with gold coins.

 Below, a leather brow ornament with beads from the Maghreb is shown.
 This is worn on the forehead of a woman and is meant to resemble strings of hair decorated with stone beads.